How to know when your work is good enough (and stop overworking)

 Redefine what completion means to you creatively

-If you are, I offer a small invitation: What if “done” means alive and ready to be in the world?
+If you are, I offer a small invitation: What if “done” means it’s alive and ready to be in the world?

 Thinking back to my painting I mentioned earlier, it feels done to me not because it’s flawless but because it feels alive and has something to say.
 And for me, that is the point.